RJBrooker/metaflow-automatic-ml/README.md

-Its built using Metaflow, MITs Deep Feature Synthesis (Featuretools), Stanfords Probabilistic gradient boosting (NGBoost) and  StackingClassifier.
+Its built using Metaflow, MITs Deep Feature Synthesis (Featuretools), Stanfords Probabilistic gradient boosting (NGBoost) and  Sci-kit learns StackingClassifier.
 It is fast, scalable and production ready.

 ### Motivation